pitt-crc/user-manual/docs/applications/compilers.md

 See the man pages man <executable> for more information about flags.

 *   Any compiler or interpreter versions different than the default are available through the Lmod Application Environment.
-*   Currently, HTC cluster does not support distributed parallel MPI jobs.
-Only shared memory parallel jobs are supported.

-### Instruction sets

-The Haswell CPUs support AVX2 instructions.
-GCC compilers later than version 8.2.0 support AVX2 with the -march=core-avx2 flag.
-The login nodes have the same architecture as the compute nodes.